Minstrel show: Characters

 Tambo and Bones's simple-mindedness and lack of sophistication were highlighted by pairing them with a straight man master of ceremonies called the interlocutor.
 This character, although usually in blackface, spoke in aristocratic English and used a much larger vocabulary.
 The humor of these exchanges came from the misunderstandings on the part of the endmen when talking to the interlocutor:

-Interlocutor: I'm astonished at you, Why, the idea of a man of your mental caliber talking about such sordid matters, right after listening to such a beautiful song!
-Have you no sentiment left?

-Tambo: No, I haven't got a cent left.

 Tambo and Bones were favorites of the audience, and their repartee with the interlocutor was for many the best part of the show.
 There was an element of laughing with them for the audience, as they frequently made light of the interlocutor's grandiose ways.

 The interlocutor was responsible for beginning and ending each segment of the show.
 To this end, he had to be able to gauge the mood of the audience and know when it was time to move on.
 Accordingly, the actor who played the role was paid very well in comparison to other non-featured performers.

 There were many variants on the slave archetype.
 The old darky or old uncle formed the head of the idyllic black family.
 Like other slave characters, he was highly musical and none-too-bright, but he had favorable aspects like his loving nature and the sentiments he raised regarding love for the aged, ideas of old friendships, and the cohesiveness of the family.
 His death and the pain it caused his master was a common theme in sentimental songs.
 Alternatively, the master could die, leaving the old darky to mourn.
 Stephen Foster's "Old Uncle Ned" was the most popular song on this subject.
 Less frequently, the old darky might be cast out by a cruel master when he grew too old to work.
 After the Civil War, this character became the most common figure in plantation sketches.
 He frequently cried about the loss of his home during the war, only to meet up with someone from the past such as the child of his former master.
 In contrast, the trickster, often called Jasper Jack, appeared less frequently.